Dietary biology of the Eurasian eagle-owl: Interspecies predatory relationships

 Equally or even more so than the great horned owl, the Eurasian eagle-owl is a threat to any smaller type of raptor it encounters, whether other owls or diurnal birds of prey.
-All told, more than 20 species of accipitrid, 15 species of owl and 9 species of falcon have been found amongst their prey.
-The Eurasian eagle-owl is the primary predator of other birds of prey throughout Eurasia, not even the prolific raptor-killing northern goshawk (Accipiter gentilis) equals the sheer number of raptors taken.
+All told, more than 20 species of accipitrid, 15 species of owl, and 9 species of falcon have been found amongst their prey.
+The Eurasian eagle-owl is the primary predator of other birds of prey throughout Eurasia, not even the prolific raptor-killing Eurasian goshawk (Accipiter gentilis) equals the sheer number of raptors taken.
 Up to 6% of the overall food by number and 36% by prey biomass for Eurasian eagle-owls can be comprised by other raptorial birds.
 The primary raptorial prey taken by Eurasian eagle-owls in Europe are two species: the 300 g long-eared owl and the 776 g common buzzard.
 Both are taken in such large numbers that they rank in the top five most regularly hunted bird species in Europe.
 In Luxembourg, the long-eared owl and common buzzard were the fourth and fifth most regularly hunted prey species.
 Other high rankings have included the long-eared owl being the fourth most regular prey species in Bavaria and the buzzard being the third most regular prey species in a study from the Czech Republic.
 While migrating, long-eared owls appear to select areas to move through partially based on whether or not eagle-owls are detected, thus eagle-owls have a very serious influence on the behavior of this prey.
 Despite the large numbers taken of both of these, the more scarce eagle-owl does not seem to have a serious deleterious effect on their overall population, especially compared to anthropogenic factors.